aerogear/offix/docs/ref-conflict-client.md

 Conflicts are sent back to client and resolved by resending data back to server.

 Offix allows developers to detect and resolve conflict without user interactions.
-By default when no changes were made on the same fields, implementation will try to resend modified payload back to server.
-When changes on server and client covering the same fields one of the specified conflict resolution strategies can be used.
-Default strategy will apply client changes on top of the server side.
+By default when no changes were made on the same fields, the implementation will try to resend the modified payload back to the server.
+When changes on the server and the client cover the same fields one of the specified conflict resolution strategies can be used.
+The default strategy will apply client changes on top of the server side.
 Developers can modify strategies to suit their needs.

 ## Working with Conflict Resolution on Client